-This week, Delaware Public Media completes an in-depth look at the key issues in the case with Part 2 focusing.
+This week, Delaware Public Media completes an in-depth look at the key issues in the case with Part 2 focusing on the actual system used by the state to deliver education funding.
 Last week, Part 1 dealt with the controversial issue of property reassessment.

 In January 2018, two organizations, Delawareans for Educational Opportunity and the NAACP Delaware State Conference of Branches, with legal support from the ACLU Foundation of Delaware and the Community Legal Aid Society, filed suit in the Court of Chancery challenging Delaware’s system of funding public education.
 The suit contends that inequities in the funding system impair the opportunity of disadvantaged students to receive an adequate education.
 The plaintiffs also argue that the current system for levying property taxes at the county level contributes to the problem because it violates long-established standards set by the Delaware General Assembly.

 In a two-part series Delaware Public Media is examining the key issues in the case.
 Last week: assessments and property taxes.
 This week: the state funding system.